espressif/esp-idf/docs/en/api-guides/build-system.rst

 Configuration-Only Components
 =============================

-Special components which contain no source files, only ``Kconfig.projbuild`` and ``KConfig``, can have a one-line ``CMakeLists.txt`` file which calls the function ``idf_component_register()`` with no arguments specified.
+Special components which contain no source files, only ``Kconfig.projbuild`` and ``Kconfig``, can have a one-line ``CMakeLists.txt`` file which calls the function ``idf_component_register()`` with no arguments specified.
 This function will include the component in the project build, but no library will be built *and* no header files will be added to any included paths.

 Debugging CMake